colehart/checks-for-understanding/module-2/backend/week_three.md

 ## Week Three Recap

-### Instructions
-Fork this repository.
-Be sure to pull the latest changes to your local repo.
-Answer the questions to the best of your ability.

-Try to answer them with limited amount of external research.
-These questions cover the majority of what we've learned this week.

-Note: When you're done, submit a PR with a reflection in the comments about how this exercise went for you.

 ### Week 3 Questions

 1. What is the entry at the command line to create a new rails app?